A Robust Color Edge Detection Algorithm Based on Quaternion Hardy Filter: Experimental results

 \subsubsection{Color-based algorithm}

-In this part, we first compare the proposed algorithm with the IDZ gradient algorithm.
-Fig. \ref{fig8} presents the edge map of the noiseless House image, while Fig. \ref{fig9} presents the edge map of the House image corrupted with four different types of noise.
-It can be seen from the second row of Fig. \ref{fig9} that the IDZ gradient algorithm can hardly identify the house under noise interference.
-This illustrates that the IDZ gradient algorithm is sensitive to noise.
-The third row of Fig. \ref{fig9} shows the detection result of the proposed algorithm.
+In this part, we compare the proposed algorithm with the IDZ gradient algorithm.
+In order to make the experiment more convincing, we used Gaussian filter before IDZ algorithm to achieve the effect of denoising.
+Fig. \ref{house1} presents the edge map of the noiseless House image, while Fig. \ref{house2} presents the edge map of the House image corrupted with four different types of noise.
+It can be seen from the second row of Fig. \ref{house2} that IDZ gradient algorithm performs well in the first two images of the first line, while poorly in the last two images.
+This illustrates that the IDZ gradient algorithm's limitations as a edge detector.
+The third row of Fig. \ref{house2} shows the detection result of the proposed algorithm.
 It preserves details more clearly than the second row.
-This demonstrates that the proposed algorithm gives robust performance compared to that of the IDZ gradient algorithm.
+It demonstrates that the proposed algorithm gives robust performance compared to that of the IDZ gradient algorithm.